 Getting a Patient Ready

-- Explain your plan to the patient so the patient will know what is going to happen.
-Encourage the patient to help you if possible.
+- Explain to the patient what you are planning to do so the person knows what to expect.
+Encourage the person to help you if possible.

-- Stand on the side the patient will be turning towards and lower the bed rail.
+- Stand on the side of the bed the patient will be turning towards and lower the bed rail.

-- Ask the patient to look towards you -- the way the patient will be turning.
+- Ask the patient to look towards you.
+This will be the direction in which the person is turning.

-- Move the patient to the center of the bed so that the patient doesn’t roll out of bed.
-Make sure the rail is up on the side you are turning the patient toward.
+- Move the patient to the center of the bed so the person is not at risk of rolling out of the bed.

-- The patient’s bottom arm should be stretched towards you.
-Place the patient’s top arm across their chest.
+- The patient's bottom arm should be stretched towards you.
+Place the person's top arm across the chest.

 - Cross the patient's upper ankle over the bottom ankle.

-If you are turning the patient onto their stomach, make sure their bottom hand is above their head before turning the patient.
+If you are turning the patient onto the stomach, make sure the person's bottom hand is above the head first.